srdusr/notes/linux/arch-install.md

 - - -
 2. (Optional) set editing mode to vi
 `# set -o vi`
+or use this script to set some other vi-mode behaviour like showing what mode (INSERT/NORMAL) we are currently in
+`curl -O https://raw.githubusercontent.com/srdusr/scripts/main/vi-mode.sh | chmod +x vi mode.sh`
 - - -
 3. Connect to the internet
 - Test internet connection